-New Shows a sub-menu with the available selections depending on the currently selected group.
+Shows a sub-menu with the available selections depending on the currently selected group.

 Note: The Spot group option is available for a system spot group, custom color group, and substitute color group.

 Spot color Creates a new spot color in the currently selected spot color group.
 Note: The Spot color option is available for a system spot group, specialty color group, and custom color group.
 Substitute group Creates a group for substitute spot colors.
 Note: The Substitute group option is available for a system spot group, specialty color group, custom color group, and substitute color group.
 Substitute color Creates a new substitute color in the currently selected substitute color group.
 Note: The Substitute color option is available only for a substitute color group.
 Delete Deletes the selected color group or named spot colors from the color group.
-Print/Ready to Print/Send to Print queue Depending on the Fiery server, for the selected spot colors or the selected spot color group, you can initiate Print, Ready to Print or Send to Print queue.
-Optimize Optimizes the selected colors or all colors in a selected group for a selected media or substrate and output profile.
+Print/Ready to Print/Send to Print queue Depending on the Fiery server, for the selected spot colors or the selected spot color group, you can initiate Print, Ready to Print or Send to Print • queue.
+Optimize - queue.
+Optimizes the selected colors or all colors in a selected group for a selected Optimize queue.Optimizes the selected colors or all colors in a selected group for a selected media or substrate and output profile.Opens a spot color or spot color group from a user-specified location.
+It also allows opening custom or user-created libraries to and from Adobe